Ngā raraungameta mō ngā mōhiohio me ngā mauhanga

 identifies, authenticates and contextualises information and records, and the people, processes and systems that create, manage, maintain and use them

-focuses on transactions and activities (how records and information are created, received, exchanged, managed, used and reused).
+focuses on transactions and activities (how information and records are created, received, exchanged, managed, used and reused).

 business context